 The plan boundary was approved by the Montgomery County Planning Board on February 6, 2025.
 View the plan boundary.

-There is a Montgomery Planning sign posted at the GEICO site at 5260 Western Avenue in Friendship Heights.
-What does that sign mean?
+There are two Notice of Development Application signs posted at the GEICO site at 5260 Western Avenue in Friendship Heights.
+What does that mean?

 How does this regulatory application process relate to the Friendship Heights Sector Plan recommendations for the GEICO site?